 This appendix characterizes the scientific evidence that supports the causality determination for lead (Pb) exposure and hematological effects.
 The types of studies evaluated within this appendix are consistent with the overall scope of the ISA as detailed in the Process Appendix (see Section 12.4).
 In assessing the overall evidence, the strengths and limitations of individual studies were evaluated based on scientific considerations detailed in Table 12-5 of the Process Appendix (Section 12.6.1).
-More details on the causal framework used to reach these conclusions are included in the Preamble to the ISA (U.S. EPA 2015).
+More details on the causal framework used to reach these conclusions are included in the Preamble to the ISA (U.S. EPA, 2015).
 The evidence presented throughout this appendix supports the following causality determination:

-Outcome Causality Determination Altered Heme Synthesis and Decreased Red Blood Cell Survival and Function Causal
+Outcome Causality Determination Hematological Effects, Including Altered Heme Synthesis and Decreased Red Blood Cell Survival and Function Causal

-The Executive Summary, Integrated Synthesis, and all other appendices of this Pb ISA can be found at https://cfpub.epa.gov/ncea/isa/recordisplay.cfm?deid=357282.
+The Executive Summary, Integrated Synthesis, and all other appendices of this Pb ISA can be found at https://assessments.epa.gov/isa/document/&deid=359536.

-7.1 Introduction, Summary of the 2013 Integrated Science Assessment, and Scope of the Current Review
+7.1 Introduction, Summary of the 2013 Integrated Science Assessment for Lead, and Scope of the Current Review